computoms/computoms.github.io/_posts/2019-04-09-the-fundamental-interactions-used-in-data-storage.md

 #### Permanent magnets and spins

-A permanent magnetic is a matter than generates a static magnetic field $$\vec{B}$$.
+A permanent magnetic is a material that generates a static magnetic field $$\vec{B}$$.
 These types of materials are called ferromagnetic materials and can actually be _magnetized_ (by applying a large magnetic field on them) to become permanent magnets.

 The **spin** of particles, an intrinsic property of elementary particles such as electrons and protons/neutrons, is responsible for the magnetic orientation of atoms.
 The magnetic orientation is also called the _magnetic moment_.
 In most materials, these magnetic orientations are ordered randomly such that the resulting magnetic orientation of the material is zero.
 In ferromagnetic materials, the magnetic orientation of the atoms have a tendency to align with neighboring atoms.
 In such a case, it creates regions inside the material where the magnetic orientation is aligned.
 Applying a large magnetic field to these matter will cause the regions to algin with each other so that the total magnetic orientation of a material is aligned to form a permanent magnet.

 In summary, a ferro-magnetic material:

 * can be _magnetized_ in order to create a permanent magnet -- a material that creates a permanent static magnetic field.
-* can be modified so that its magnetic orientation chages by applying a large magnetic field.
+* can be modified so that its magnetic orientation changes by applying a large magnetic field.

 This allows to encode information into ferromagnetic pieces by changing the magnetic orientation / probing the magnetic field of each ferromagnetic piece, as we'll see on a next post about hard drives.

-### Current generator

-A current generator is a device that converts mechanical motion into electrical current.
-It is based on the magnetic part of the Lorentz' force law.
-That is, when no electric field are present in a region of space:

-$$\vec{F} = q \vec{v} \times \vec{B}$$

-Now let's imaging we have a fixed metal wire inside which electrons can move if they feel a force $$\vec{F}$$.
-If we take this wire close the a fixed permanent magnet and move it along the magnet, the electrons inside the wire will have a speed, with respect to the magnet, equal (and opposite) to the speed at which we are moving the wire.
-The resulting force or amplitude $$F = q v B$$ (if the wire is moved perpendicularly to the magnetic field $$B$$ of the magnet at speed $$v$$) will be applied on each electron of charge $$q$$.

-> Include a figure to show the principle

-Now mechanically, this is not very efficient.
-We have to move a long wire along a fixed magnet and then collect the current on this wire.
-What if we bend the wire into a coil around the magnet; and make the coil rotate around the magnet.
-This would actually result in the same force on each electron.

-Better.

-Now in the formula, $$\vec{v}$$ is actually the velocity of a charge particle with respect to a fixed magnetic field.
-This is equivalent to having a fixed charged particle with moving magnetic field $$\vec{B}$$ at velocity $$\vec{v}$$.
-In this case, we could have a fixed wire and make the magnet move along the wire.
-Or we could have a fixed coil around a spinning magnet.
-This is actually even better in terms of mechanic, because it allows to input our mechanical motion onto the spinning magnet and collect the current at the output of the coil with a fixed electrical circuit.

-> Include a figure of the current generator

-This is the basic idea behind which a current generator is made.
-There are a lot of ways to actually construct a current generator, but they are all based on the same physical principles explained above.

 ## Summary

+In summary, we saw that matter is interacting by mechanisms that are modelled as forces.
+These forces are ruled by intrinsic properties of matter; of which the _eletric charge_ and _spin_ are important properties that we use to store information in our computers.

+Of the 4 fundamental forces ruling our world, we use the _electromagnetic_ force based on the electric charge and spin of particles to make them interact.

+We can store information using the electric charge of electrons, that can freely move inside metals.
+We can also store information using the magnetic field of a ferromagnetic material.

+In the next post, we'll see how to glue this together: how we can create devices to move electric charges and change or generate magnetic fields.